 Pluralism or theological breadth in modern currents

-What it is: This belief describes the openness of modern Unitarian currents to different theologies, philosophies, and religious traditions.
+What it is: This belief describes the openness of modern unitarian currents to different theologies, philosophies, and religious traditions.

 Common objections: Critics argue that excessive breadth dissolves specific theological identity.